Semele (Handel): 20th century

 Semele fell into prolonged neglect until its first stage performances, in Cambridge, England, in 1925 and in London in 1954.
 These fuelled an enthusiasm for the work that has not since lapsed.

 Semele was staged on four occasions (1959, 1961, 1964 and 1975) by the Handel Opera Society under Charles Farncombe, and it entered the repertory of the Sadler's Wells Opera (now English National Opera) in 1970.
 The opera returned in 1982—after a 238-year hiatus—to Covent Garden (the Royal Opera House), with Valerie Masterson in the title role and conducted, as at Sadler's Wells, by Charles Mackerras.

 The American stage première took place at the Ravinia Festival near Chicago in 1959.
 Semele was performed in Washington, DC, in 1980, and at Carnegie Hall, New York, in 1985, on the latter occasion with Kathleen Battle in the title role and John Nelson conducting.
 (A recording with a similar cast was made in 1990 and issued on the Deutsche Grammophon label.)

-In 1999, Semele returned to the English National Opera in London in a highly regarded production by Robert Carsen, which featured Rosemary Joshua as Semele, John Mark-Ainsley as Jupiter, Susan Bickley as Juno, and Sarah Connolly the sister Ino.
+In 1999, Semele returned to the English National Opera in London in a highly regarded production by Robert Carsen with Harry Bicket conducting, featuring Rosemary Joshua as Semele, John Mark Ainsley as Jupiter, Susan Bickley as Juno, Sarah Connolly as Ino, and Janis Kelly as Iris.
 The production was revived in 2004 with Carolyn Sampson (Semele), Ian Bostridge (Jupiter) and Patricia Bardon (Juno).

 21st century

 Pinchgut Opera staged a production in 2002 in the City Recital Hall, Sydney, conducted by Antony Walker and directed by Justin Way.
 There is a recording of this production.

 In September of the same year a new staging by the Chinese artist Zhang Huan, conducted by Rousset, with Les Talens Lyriques, opened at La Monnaie in Brussels.
 This moved on 24 October 2010 to Beijing's Poly Theater as part of the Beijing Music Festival—the first major production of a baroque opera in the People's Republic of China.
-In May 2012 this production moved to the Canadian Opera Company, receiving generally poor reviews for having excised Handel's finale and haphazardly introducing Buddhist themes incongruently to the source material.
+In May 2012 this production moved to the Canadian Opera Company, and while Jane Archibald received high praise for her performance in the title role, the production received generally poor reviews overall for having excised Handel's finale and haphazardly introducing Buddhist themes incongruent to the source material.

 Among numerous performances worldwide, the piece received a production as a fully staged opera at Opera Philadelphia in 2019 and at the Royal Opera by Oliver Mears in 2025.